 December 1, 2012

-Dr. Yanez brings a wealth of experience within the naturopathic community, having served as Southwest College of Naturopathic Medicine (SCNM) adjunct faculty and clinical supervisor; University of Bridgeport AANMC-admissions liaison; and vice president of legislative affairs in New York with the New York Association of Naturopathic Physicians (NYANP).
-After graduation from SCNM and completion of a family practice residency, her service to the profession has included a six-year term on the Council on Naturopathic Medical Education, seven years on the board of the NYANP and subsequent representation on the AANP alliance for state legislation.
-Dr. Yanez was the recipient of the Legacy Award at her alma mater, SCNM.
+Dr. Yanez brings a wealth of experience within the naturopathic community, having served as Sonoran University of Health Sciences (Sonoran University) adjunct faculty and clinical supervisor; University of Bridgeport AANMC-admissions liaison; and vice president of legislative affairs in New York with the New York Association of Naturopathic Physicians (NYANP).
+After graduation from Sonoran University and completion of a family practice residency, her service to the profession has included a six-year term on the Council on Naturopathic Medical Education, seven years on the board of the NYANP and subsequent representation on the AANP alliance for state legislation.
+Dr. Yanez was the recipient of the Legacy Award at her alma mater, Sonoran University.

 “This position is a natural progression in my long commitment to advancing the naturopathic medical profession,” said Dr. Yanez.
 “The opportunity to work so closely and collaboratively with this amazing community at this critical time is very exciting.”